 The results reflect what many already suspect:

-The data clearly show what recruiters have been saying for a long time: “It is better to be average and good-looking, than it is to be brilliant and unattractive.”
+The data clearly show what recruiters have been saying for a long time: “It is better to be average and good-looking than it is to be brilliant and unattractive.”

 You may also be interested in “The Relationship Between Sleep and Finances is Stronger than You Thought”

-Mercedes is a business owner and Executive Consultant with Rodan and Fields.
-In addition, she works in the field of behavior analysis for children with autism and their families, specializing in preschool aged children.
-She also has her Masters in Science from University of California at Davis.
+Mercedes is a business owner and the Executive Consultant with Rodan + Fields.
+In addition, she works in the field of behavior analysis for children with autism and their families, specializing in preschool-aged children.
+She also has her Masters in Science from the University of California at Davis.